 Bottom line

-HIFU and neuromodulator are the workhorse non-surgical aesthetic combination.
+HIFU and Botox is the workhorse non-surgical aesthetic combination.
 They address completely different mechanisms and most patients beyond age 35 benefit from both.
 The combined protocol is straightforward to schedule, well-tolerated, and produces broad results at substantially lower cost than US pricing or surgical alternatives.
 Worth a free virtual consultation to map out the specifics for your concerns.